Follow TV Tropes

 • Arms Fair: The plot revolves around several.
 The first one is where the Peacemaker is introduced and fails spectacularly.
 The second one reveals the upgrades the Peacemaker went through as it gets into a dangerous dogfight with Ray.

 • Berserk Button/Beware of the Nice Ones: Ray tries to be pacifistic towards an entitled man and his side-piece in a parking lot, who crashed into his car as he pulled out.
 Ray tries to be non-confrontational and reasonable, but unfortunately, the driver of the other car is spoiling for a fight.
 After the other guy kicks Ray's car a few times, Ray tries to reason with him, but the other driver pulls out a switchblade, and starts making threats as he pops a tire on Ray's car, then piles on the hatred with a tire iron, smashing the windows.
-Between the hatred of the man smashing his car's windshield and the spiteful bitchiness of his girlfriend hurling insults, Ray walks up to his battered car, and pulls out the flamethrower that was resting on his Bible, and both see it run scared.
+Between the hatred of the man smashing his car's windshield and the spiteful bitchiness of his girlfriend hurling insults, Ray walks up to his battered car, and pulls out the flamethrower that was resting on his Bible, and both see it and run away scared.

 • Just seeing him get pissed as he tries to maintain a level of Tranquil Fury despite it all is all too understandable.